jarossnd/jason-ross-dev-v2/README.md

 ## Overview

-This is the repo of www.jasonross.dev which is my personal website.
+This is the repo of my personal website which lives at www.jasonross.dev using GatsbyJS and hosted with Netlify.